DorianRudolph/pinenotes/README.md

 print
 ```

-You should the the list of partitions now:
+You should see the list of partitions now:
 ```
 Number  Start   End     Size    File system  Name      Flags 1      8389kB  12.6MB  4194kB               uboot